|The University of Adelaide||Home | Faculties & Divisions | Search|

 The Russell Vick Prize for Law, for results in LL.M examination by Jesus College Cambridge University (1995)

-Primarily in the areas of constitutional law, public international law, public law and jurisprudence.
+Primarily in the areas of public international law, public law, jurisprudence and

 Awarded Federal Government Carrick Teaching Prize for Constitutional Law (jointly with two colleagues – Professor Elizabeth Handsley and Dr Chris Reynolds), 2007

 Nominated and received “Golden Key” award through student nomination, Flinders University 2007

 Internationalisation & International Student Support, Adelaide Law School

 I teach and research in Public International Law as stated; my main interest being exploring the question of how these areas can be accessed by and open to all.